-Florida county celebrated Hispanic Heritage Month with a dancing Taco GIF.
+A Florida county marked Hispanic Heritage Month with an anthropomorphic, maraca-wielding, hard-shell taco.
 Outrage ensued.

 Others derided, somewhat jokingly, that the image of a hard-tortilla taco, with what seems like sour cream on top, is an inaccurate representation of authentic Mexican cuisine, as it is common in Tex-Mex American tacos.

-The Hispanic Heritage Month dates back to 1968 as Hispanic Heritage Week under President Lyndon B. Johnson, and is meant to celebrate and recognize the contributions, achievement, cultural diversity and extensive histories of American Latino communities.
+Hispanic Heritage Month dates to 1968, as Hispanic Heritage Week under President Lyndon B. Johnson, and is meant to celebrate and recognize the contributions, achievements, cultural diversity and extensive histories of American Latino communities.

-Since then, the month has been celebrated through festivals, art exhibitions, conferences, community gatherings across the country.
+Since then, the month has been celebrated through festivals, art exhibitions, conferences and community gatherings across the country.

 On Tuesday, President Biden issued a presidential proclamation on National Hispanic Heritage Month, saying Hispanic heritage “is American heritage.”